abicorios/little_server/README.md

 For configure edit `php.ini` in `little_server` dir.

+The site dir is `public_html`.

+You can use html, css, js, php.

-Also, you can run scripts by double click.
+Also, you can run batch-scripts by double click.